RamiroMejia/RamiroMejia/README.md

 ### Hi there, I am Ramiro 👋

-I recently finished a Masters in Data Science at The University of British Columbia.
-I have experience working in various fields such as quantitative economics, econometrics, machine learning , and data collection.
+I have experience working in various fields such as quantitative economics, econometrics, machine learning , and data engineering.
 My passion is exploring datasets and solving complex problems.
-Currently, I am now looking for a new role in Data Science, Data Engineering, or Data Analysis.
+Currently, I am now looking for a new role in Data Science, Data Engineering, or Analytics.

 ### Languages and Tools: